How Limiting Your Palette, Tools, and Prompts Can Set Your Creativity Free

 Choosing less doesn’t mean settling; it means focusing.
 It means giving yourself space to explore, to notice details, to experiment without the weight of too many “what-ifs.”
 So next time you sit down to journal, challenge yourself: What if you only used what’s in arm’s reach?
 What if you let simplicity lead the way?
 You just might find that less really is more.
 I hope you enjoyed this article about the benefits of minimalism in art journaling.

-Here’s How You Can Support Cosmic Moon!
+✨ Enjoyed The Post?
+Here’s How You Can Support & Stay Inspired! ✨